google/starthinker/tutorials/deploy_colab.md

 # Using Scripts As A Colab Notebook

-All StarThinker recipes and solutions can be run from [Google Collaboratory](https://colab.research.google.com/github/google/starthinker/blob/master).Also visit the [Solution Gallery](google.github.io/starthinker/) or click a link below to deploy a notebook.
+All StarThinker recipes and solutions can be run from [Google Collaboratory](https://colab.research.google.com/github/google/starthinker/blob/master).
+Also visit the [Solution Gallery](google.github.io/starthinker/) or click a link below to deploy a notebook.

 ## List Of Notebooks
 * [Anonymize Dataset](https://colab.research.google.com/github/google/starthinker/blob/master/colabs/anonymize.ipynb) - Copies tables and view from one dataset to another and anynonamizes all rows.
 Used to create sample datasets for dashboards.